InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/io-transformer.md

 > `return` is not necessary.
 If the script is only one line (and has no line breaks), the system will consider the result of executing that
 > line as the result of the entire function.

-#### Merge
+>

-Here is the translation of your text into English:
+#### Merge-back Strategy

 After processing the step logic and obtaining the returned data, you can also define how this returned data should be merged into the context of the entire pipeline.
-There are several ways to define this, all declared using the `Merge` attribute:
+There are several ways to define this, all declared using the `Merge-back strategy` attribute:

 - If not defined, it means the returned data will overwrite the original context and be used as the new context.
-- Defined as `true`, it means the returned data will be automatically unpacked and merged into the original context.
+- Defined as `Unbox and merge`, it means the returned data will be automatically unboxed and merged into the original context.
 In this case, the returned data must be a JSON object and cannot be a primitive type or an array.
 - Defined as a string, it means the returned data will be merged into the original context under the specified name.

 Here is a simple example: